jalairson/WGU--D288-Backend-Development-PA/README.md

-This assignment for WGU's D288 - Backend Development class uses Spring Framework to create an inventory management system web app with field validation.
+This assignment for WGU's D288 - Backend Development class uses Spring Framework, Angular, and an SQL database to create a functional e-commerce web application.